Cluster Option

 Supported Operating Systems

-The FLAC3D cluster option officially supports both Ubuntu Linux 22.04 LTS and Windows.
+The FLAC3D Cluster option officially supports both Ubuntu Linux 22.04 LTS and Windows.

-It is also possible to use the FLAC3D cluster option on Windows machines.
+It is also possible to use the FLAC3D cluster option on computers running Windows.
 This requires installing the MS-MPI and SSH server system components on all the nodes in a cluster environment.
-Note that the mpirun job launcher commands for MS-MPI can be different from OpenMPI commands.
+Note that the mpirun

 Hardware Requirements for Cluster Option